markjnkim/es_mod/04-Web-APIs/content/lesson-1-dom.md

 Remember that CSS file we had to download and put into our `css` project folder earlier?
 You may have noticed that the `style.css` file wasn't empty.
 As a matter of fact, it has already been completed for us!
 All we need to do is use the right class names to apply styles to our HTML elements as we build the project.

-> **On the Job NEEDED:** Callout about developers not always having the bandwidth to create all of the styles when building an app (this is what UX/UI teams are for!).
-Allude to Bootstrap and external CSS frameworks.
+> **On the Job :** Developers do not always having the bandwidth to create all of the styles when building an app (this is what UX/UI teams are for!).
+Later we will use external CSS libraries to

 Now let's proceed with the next block of HTML content which will be the `<main>` element that will contain our list of tasks.
 So how should we proceed here?
 Let's look at what the finished application's `<main>` element is going to look like to help us determine what to do: